stripecat/datalinks/README.md

 If you have PlayIT Live running and a website for your station, you're probably already setup this way with two different servers.

 Running the frontend and the api on different computers is possible.
-But the computer using the api must have Maridb or mysql on the same maskin as the API.
+But the computer using the api must have Maridb or mysql on the same server as the API.
 If you have them on different computers, you may get performance problems.

 # The Internet facing API